Audrey is a cook who loves creating new flavors by tweaking recipes to include healthier ingredients.

 - About 2 inches from the end, twist the parchment twice, gently but firmly, to seal.
 As the paper puffs a lot during cooking, you want a tight seal.

 - Do not prepare packets too far ahead as the liquid can seep through the parchment and the paper will not be as strong or might tear/leak.

-From one of my favorite sources, Cooking Light has many tips on en papillote cooking - whether you are using parchment paper or foil packets.
+One of my favorite sources, Cooking Light, has many tips on en papillote cooking—whether you are using parchment paper or foil packets.